 5. The constitution should also protect against an elected government seeking to circumvent democratic safeguards – e.g. by reducing the power of a second, or revising chamber, or by reshaping electoral boundaries for political ends, by seeking to limit the independence of the judiciary or otherwise weakening the separation of powers described in Point 3.

-If this matters to you, please write to your MP and ask them to do everything in their power to support the rule of law – this site makes it easy to do that – and here are some suggestions for what you might write.
+If this matters to you, please sign the petition against voter id, write to your MP and ask them to do everything in their power to support the rule of law and the freedom to demonstrate – this site makes it easy to do that.

 And do sign-up and join the 99% Organisation.